nup_logo

 Inside AlphaZero

-• we have a deep neural network for next move prediction and position evaluation
+• we have only one deep neural network for next move prediction and position evaluation

 • it self-plays and simultaneously builds an MCTS tree